williamouyang/okta.github.io/docs/endpoints/users.md

     filter=lastUpdated gt "2013-06-27T16:35:28.000Z" and (status eq "LOCKED_OUT" or status eq "RECOVERY")

 ##### Response Parameters
+{:.api .response-params}

 Array of [User](#user-model)

 #### List Users with Defaults
+{:.api .operation}

+Enumerates all users that do not have a status of `DEPROVISIONED`

 The default user limit is set to a very high number due to historical reasons which is no longer valid for most organizations.
 This will change in a future version of this API.
 The recommended page limit is now `limit=200`.

 > If you receive a HTTP 500 status code, you more than likely have exceeded the request timeout.
-Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.md#pagination))
+Retry your request with a smaller `limit` and page the results (See [Pagination](../getting_started/design_principles.html#pagination))

 ##### Request
+{:.api .request}

 ~~~ ruby
 curl -v -H "Authorization: SSWS yourtoken" \